 Costs associated with living on campus

-Does your student know how to properly use or access his/her medical insurance?
+Does your student know how to properly use or access their medical insurance?
 Oftentimes, college students are still covered under their parents’ policies.
 Although students may receive basic services in the health center on campus, most students will use an outside medical provider for different reasons.

-Since all residents are required to purchase a meal plan, it may be not necessary for students and/or parents to shop for groceries.
+Since all residents are required to purchase a meal plan, it may not be necessary for students and/or parents to shop for groceries.
 However, many students will want to keep some snacks, drinks, and other food on hand in their apartments or rooms.
-Students who live in the University Court or Academic Villages will have an oven and stove, but they are still required to have a meal plan.
+Students who live in the University Court or Academic Village will have an oven and stove, but they are still required to have a meal plan.

 Tips for Parents

 - Be there during the stressful times.
 College can be a very stressful time in one’s life.
 Your student may want to vent from time to time, and you can help by simply being there.
-Listen to your student without making judgments.
+Listen to your student without making judgment.

 - Encourage.
 Part of your role as a partner during the college years is to encourage your student.
 Encourage them to study, to get involved, and to take over their own lives.
 This means cleaning up after themselves and doing their own laundry.
 It also means waking up in the morning and actually going to class.
 You can make sure your student does all of these by encouraging them.

 - Have a discussion about alcohol & drugs.
 While the University of Pittsburgh at Greensburg is not a dry campus, students are still expected to abide by state law and campus policy.
 This means, among other things, that no underage drinking or drugs and paraphernalia are permitted on campus.
 We treat violations of our drug & alcohol policy very seriously.
 Violations of this policy sometimes result in students being removed from the residence halls or suspended from the University.
 Have a conversation about these repercussions for violating our alcohol & drug policy.